TytanGorilla/django-kubernetes-test/README.md

 Click "Create organization"
 Proceed filling out only where necessary, and keep the pre selected defaults.

+Create a project, and store that database password, this will fill the POSTGRES_PASSWORD.
+***AVOID creating a password that contains special characters, URL parse those differently!***

 #### Make scripts executable
 Make relevant scripts executable:
 ```bash